dgrayvold/waves-dev-portfolio/README.md

 ## Getting started

-1. Rename the two example env files `.env` and `.dev.vars`, removing `.example` on both.
+1. Rename the example env file to `.env`.
 Fill out the keys as listed in the files (all are required).

 2. Install packages and run dev server:

     ```sh
-    pnpm install

-    pnpm run dev
+    pnpm i

-    # To test Pages functions with Wrangler:
-    wrangler pages dev -- pnpm dev
+    pnpm dev

-    # Open 127.0.0.1:8788
     ```